With Grove adoption nearly complete, stations look to enhancements, single sign-on

 While NPR took the lead on developing Grove, PBS focused on single sign-on (SSO) technology.
 SSO is, as the name implies, one user name and password that can be used to log into multiple sites.
 The immediate benefit of this is simply letting stations know who their users are.
 They get an email and a name, and they know what users are looking at on their website.

-“We were constantly thinking about how we can … ultimately provide a more curated experience to our users on our website,” says Chris Zellers, director of digital for WVIA, a joint licensee in Scranton, Penn., that’s currently one of nine stations using the public media SSO (PBS, NPR and the NPR app use it as well, and 36 stations have been onboarded for SSO).
+“We were constantly thinking about how we can … ultimately provide a more curated experience to our users on our website,” says Chris Zellers, director of digital for WVIA, a joint licensee in Scranton, Pa., that’s currently one of nine stations using the public media SSO (PBS, NPR and the NPR app use it as well, and 36 stations have been onboarded for SSO).
 Right now, WVIA’s roughly 205 logged-in SSO users have access to a customized member page where they can get answers to frequently asked questions.

 WVIA is working on offering an archive of live music performances from the station to logged-in users and potentially making all on-demand audio available only with a login.
 It’s free to create an account, and Zellers sees this as getting people into the funnel toward membership, then helping them on the path.